Wanderkind/MinecraftSphereBuilder/README.md

 # MinecraftSphereBuilder

-This program gives you the coordinates at which the blocks are to be placed, in order to create a structure that best resembles a sphere in Minecraft.
+This program gives you the coordinates at which the blocks are to be placed, in order to build a structure that best resembles a sphere in Minecraft.

 Example: Radius = 5